 Application processing time

-A few days after the biometric data have been collected, the applicant can pick up the residence permit in person at the Immigration Directorate, by appointment.
+A few days after the biometric data have been collected, the applicant can pick up their residence permit in person at the General Department of immigration, by appointment.

 The residence document takes the form of a chip card containing biometric data.